Background pattern

 Interference with laboratory tests:

-Denvar may give false positive reactions in tests for ketones and glucose in urine, and false positive reaction in the direct Coombs test (diagnostic test for some types of anemia).
+Denvar may give false positive reactions in urine tests for ketones and glucose, and a false positive reaction in the direct Coombs test (a diagnostic test for some types of anemia).

 Denvar can be taken with food.

-Due to the lack of sufficient information on the possible negative effects of Denvar during pregnancy, Denvar should only be taken during pregnancy if your doctor prescribes it after evaluating the benefit-risk ratio.
+Since there is not enough information about the possible negative effects of Denvar during pregnancy, it is only recommended to take Denvar during pregnancy if your doctor prescribes it after evaluating the benefit-risk ratio.

 Cefixime has not been detected in breast milk.

-With current experience, Denvar does not have effects on the ability to drive and operate machinery.
-However, some adverse effects may affect concentration and reaction, so it should be taken into account in situations where concentration and reaction are important, such as driving and operating machinery.
+With current experience, Denvar does not affect the ability to drive or use machines.
+However, some side effects may affect concentration and reaction, so it should be taken into account in situations where concentration and reaction are important, such as driving and using machines.

-Patients with diabetes mellitus should be aware that this medication contains approximately 2.5 g of saccharose per 5 ml of reconstituted suspension.
+Patients with diabetes mellitus should note that this medication contains approximately 2.5 g of sucrose per 5 ml of reconstituted suspension.

-This medication contains 2.5 mg of sodium benzoate per 5 ml of reconstituted suspension.
+This medication contains 2.5 mg of sodium benzoate in each 5 ml of reconstituted suspension.

 Denvar contains glucose and wheat starch

-This medication contains glucose (from wheat-derived maltodextrin).
-If your doctor has indicated that you have intolerance to certain sugars, consult with him before taking this medication.
+This medication contains glucose (in maltodextrin derived from wheat).
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-This medication contains very low levels of gluten (from wheat starch)and it is very unlikely to cause problems if you have celiac disease.
+This medication contains very low levels of gluten (from wheat starch) and is unlikely to cause problems if you have celiac disease.
 5 ml of suspension does not contain more than 20 ppm of gluten.

-If you have wheat allergy (other than celiac disease), do not take this medication.
+If you have a wheat allergy (different from celiac disease), you should not take this medication.

-Unless your doctor has given you different instructions, follow the following instructions:
+Unless your doctor has given you different instructions, follow these instructions:

 The recommended daily dose for adults and children over 12 years old is 200 mg every 12 hours (10 ml of reconstituted suspension) or 400 mg once a day (20 ml of reconstituted suspension).

-For children under 12 years old, the recommended daily dose is 8 mg/kg/day, which can be administered in a single dose or in doses of 4 mg/kg every 12 hours.
-The following table may serve as a guide:
+In children under 12 years old, the recommended daily dose is 8 mg/kg/day, which can be administered in a single dose or in two doses of 4 mg/kg every 12 hours.
+The following table can serve as a guide:

-Body weight (kg) Amount of suspension to be applied in ml
+Body weight (kg) Amount of suspension to apply in ml

 6.0 kg 2.5 ml per day